blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/FakeNet-NG.md

 ---

-## Step 2: See what FakeNet-NG is Listening On
+## Step 2: What is FakeNet-NG Listening On?

 Open a **second terminal**.